JSpeedie/ec-ftp/README.md

 using the aes code, as well as an implementation of the square and multiply algorithm for calculating the power of large values mod n.

-When performing the STOR or RETR operations, the client and server first intialize a key exchange using the Diffie-Hellman algorithm.
-This takes place in 4 stages, each stage exchanging a random 32-bit integer, resulting in four 32-bit integers which are passed into the encryption and decryption functions as a key.
-A unique key is generated for every file exchange.
-This is done using a hard-coded prime 2^32 - 99, and a hard-coded generator 5.

-Once the keys are exchanged, and after the file is compressed, the sender encrypts the file using the previously mentioned code and saves it into a temp file.
-The temp file is transmitted to the receiver, then deleted.
-On the receiving end, the entire transmission is saved into a temp file, decrypted into a second temp file, then decompressed to produce the final result.
-Temp files were used to avoid concerns with reading from sockets - namely, since it is not guarenteed that the amount of data read is equal to the amount of data sent, if the data was encrypted during sending, then decrypted on arrival, there is no guarentee that the received data would be a multiple of the block size.
-Attempting to decrypt this would result in undefined behaviour for the last block, and leave artifacts throughout the file.

-To ensure the transmitted file is not a multiple of the block size (16 bytes), the end of the file is buffered with up to 16 bytes, where the data is equal to the number of buffer bytes (i.e. if a file were 19 bytes, a 13 byte buffer would be used where each byte has value 13).
-If the file is already a multiple of the block size, it is buffered with 16 bytes regardless.
-This means the receiver can remove the padded data simply by removing a number of characters equal to the value of the last byte of data.

 DISCLAIMER: Since this is a minimal implementation, it carries many security concerns.
 First, Electronic Code Book (ECB) mode encrypts each 16 byte block independently of the others, using the same key.
 This means patterns in the